The State of Customer Journey Hijacking 2019

 Customer Journey Hijacking by Browser

-All major web browsers are prone to Customer Journey Hijacking, however Apple’s Safari web browser had the highest infection rate for both desktop and mobile users at 25.44% and 20.99% respectively.
+All major web browsers are prone to Customer Journey Hijacking, however Apple’s Safari web browser had the highest hijacking rate for both desktop and mobile users at 25.44% and 20.99% respectively.

 - Safari 25.44%